amiteKP/careIndia.com-a-website/README.md

 # careIndia.com-a-website
-this is a fully responsive website for an online pharmacy
+this is a fully responsive website designed for an online pharmacy